 Making the Most of SOC 2

 We decided that the goal of compliance for Threat Stack would be to go beyond the audit’s seal of approval, to achieve overall improvement of processes and standards throughout the organization.
 We wanted to integrate some of the key processes and workflows involved in SOC 2 compliance into our engineering, sales, business, and other operating processes.
-Because some employees were understandably anxious about the changes that compliance would bring about, and it was important for us to explain our overall business goals in order to get all stakeholders on board.
+Because some employees were understandably anxious about the changes that compliance would bring about, it was important for us to explain our overall business goals in order to get all stakeholders on board.

 The Trial Run